barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 2. **Sign up/Login**: Use your GitHub account
 3. **Create New Project**: Click "New Project" → "Deploy from GitHub repo"
 4. **Select Repository**: Choose `barranaai/barrana-school-management`
-5. **Railway will automatically**: Use Nixpacks builder and deploy the isolated backend
+5. **Railway will automatically**: Use Nixpacks auto-detection and deploy the backend

 ## Step 2: Add MongoDB Database